 Five Points

-Just north of Downtown Raleigh is the historic Five Points neighborhood!
-A popular spot among singles and young professionals, this neighborhood is known for its walkability, local coffee shops and craft breweries, and beautiful streets lined with cottages, bungalows, and Colonial-style houses.
-This cozy Midtown Raleigh neighborhood is the perfect spot for anyone who wants quick commutes and homes with character!
+Just northwest of Downtown Raleigh is the historic Five Points neighborhood!
+In addition to being a popular Raleigh neighborhood for families, it’s also a great spot for singles and young professionals.
+Made up of many smaller areas, Five Points is known for its walkability and easy access to local coffee shops, craft breweries, and green spaces like Jaycee Park and Fred Fletcher Park.
+With beautiful streets lined with cottages, bungalows, and Colonial-style homes, this cozy Midtown Raleigh neighborhood is the perfect spot for anyone who wants quick commutes and homes with character!

 Things to Do in Five Points

-Go for a jog or have a picnic at Fallon Park.
-Grab a bag of popcorn and enjoy watching classic films at Rialto Theatre.
-Put your puzzle-solving skills to the test at Tic Toc Escapes.
-Treat yourself to a deep tissue massage, lash extensions, or a gel manicure at Tao Day Spa.
-Enjoy tropical-inspired drinks like Jamaican Rum Punch or a Strawberry Daiquiri at Lola’s Beach Bar.
-Stop by Lilly’s Pizza for different kinds of pizza, calzones, and pasta.
-Pick from local craft beers on tap, order a glass of wine, or try a signature cocktail at Crafty Beer, Wine, Spirits.
-Grab a seat at the counter at Hayes Barton Cafe & Dessertery for a Triple Decker BLT or a Cheeseburger—and be sure to save room for a piece of Caramel Apple Pie!
-Or play board games while sipping on one of ten beers on tap at Nickelpoint Brewing Company.
+Go for a walk and have a picnic at Fallon Park.
+Attend a live music performance or grab some popcorn and enjoy watching classic films at the Rialto Theatre.
+Exercise your core with a private session or group class at Raleigh Pilates.
+Treat yourself to a Deep Tissue Massage, Classic Facial, or Hot Stone Pedicure at Tao Day Spa.
+Enjoy tropically-inspired food like Surfer Tacos, Hawaiian Nachos, or a Caribbean Rice Bowl paired with a Jamaican Rum Punch or Strawberry Daiquiri at Lola’s Beach Bar.
+Munch on a Cheesy Calzone, Spaghetti & Meatballs, or the Hawaiian Punch Pizza at Lilly’s Pizza.
+Grab a seat at the counter for a Triple Decker BLT or Cheeseburger—and be sure to save room for a piece of Caramel Apple Pie—from Hayes Barton Cafe & Dessertery!
+Or play board games while sipping one of ten beers on tap at Nickelpoint Brewing Co.

 North Raleigh

-Stretching from I-440 to I-540, North Raleigh is a growing neighborhood in the Raleigh metro.
-Though it offers more of a suburban feel, the area is an excellent place for singles and young professionals who want new construction on large lots near amenities like shopping centers, golf courses, and public parks.
-And don’t worry about commutes—North Raleigh is within 20 minutes of downtown and 30 minutes of nearby Durham!
+North Raleigh offers a suburban feel, making it an excellent place in Raleigh for singles and young professionals who want a more peaceful lifestyle.
+Residents of this area can take advantage of new construction on large lots and close proximity to amenities like shopping centers, golf courses, and public parks.
+North Raleigh is also a great place for those working in the medical field, as this Raleigh neighborhood is home to WakeMed North Hospital.
+And with I-540 running through the neighborhood, you don’t have to worry about commutes—North Raleigh is within 20 minutes of downtown and 30 minutes of nearby Durham!

 Things to Do in North Raleigh

-Join North Ridge Country Club to play a game of golf, hit the tennis courts, or get some sun at the pool.
-Go hiking, mountain biking, or fishing at Durant Nature Preserve.
-Enjoy a picnic with friends, walk the trails, or play a game of basketball at Shelley Lake Park.
-Have fun shopping the latest fashions at Saks Fifth Ave, ALDO, H&M, and more at Triangle Town Center.
-Attend an art workshop or see local artists work at Triangle Cultural Art Gallery.
-Start your morning with a cup of coffee and Acai Bowl at Sola’s Coffee.
-Order a Spicy Pork Bento Box or Vegetable Ramen at Carolina Sushi & Roll.
-Catch live music while sipping on an Elysian Space Dust IPA at Saints & Scholars Pub.
-Or stop by Winston’s Grille for Shrimp & Grits, Prime Rib French Dip, and a glass of Merlot.
+Join North Ridge Country Club to play a game of golf, hit the tennis courts, and get some sun at the pool.
+Go hiking, mountain biking, fishing, or take a walk through the bird garden at Durant Nature Preserve.
+Have a picnic with friends, walk the trails, or play a game of basketball at Shelley Lake Park, which spans more than 140 acres.
+Attend an art workshop or see work by local artists at Triangle Cultural Art Gallery.
+Start your morning off right with Avo Smash Toast and a Red Smoothie from Sola Coffee Cafe.
+Pick up some Sautéed Chicken with Fresh Ginger, Pineapple Fried Rice, or Beef Panang from Lemongrass Thai Restaurant.
+Order the Irish Nachos along with a handcrafted cocktail and settle in for live music at Saints & Scholars Pub.
+Feast on the Shrimp & Grits or Prime Rib French Dip, and save room for a bowl of Homemade Butter Pecan Ice Cream, at Winston’s Grille.

 West Raleigh

-Tucked between Midtown Raleigh and Downtown Raleigh is a hot spot for singles and young professionals!
-West Raleigh is filled with incredible restaurants, affordable apartments and townhomes, and great parks like the 300-acre Lake Johnson Park.
-This neighborhood is also home to North Carolina State University and Meredith College, giving West Raleigh a lively college town feel right in the heart of the city!
+Tucked between Midtown Raleigh and Downtown Raleigh is West Raleigh, a hot spot for singles and young professionals!
+West Raleigh is filled with incredible restaurants, affordable apartments and townhomes, and great outdoor recreation opportunities at places like 500-acre Lake Johnson Park and the N.C.
+State Fair Campground.
+And if you’re looking to pursue a degree or work in higher education, this neighborhood is also right next to North Carolina State University and Meredith College, giving West Raleigh a lively college-town feel!

 Things to Do in West Raleigh